cdl-geneseo/geneseo-dictionary/R/Rancho-Viejo.md

 # Rancho Viejo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rancho Viejo

 Created by  Unknown User (ac45) on Apr 07, 2019

 (n.)
 A Mexican Restaurant located at 4262 Lakeville Rd, Geneseo, NY.
 “I’m so hungover, can we please get Rancho?”
 (A Chen, N-R, 2019).